Best Beaches In & Around Cocoa Beach FL

 Cocoa Beach beaches, with 72 miles of sun-bronzed Atlantic shoreline, are known for their stellar waves.
 You'll find professional surfers practicing their moves throughout the beaches in Cocoa Beach, and maybe you'll be inspired to take a lesson.
 These are the perfect beaches for family day trips, especially if you happen to be visiting a theme park in Orlando.

-The beaches, listed here from north to south, range from popular and lively to private and hidden.
+The Cocoa Beach beaches, listed here from north to south, range from popular and lively to private and hidden.

 Canaveral National Seashore, Playalinda Beach

 Canaveral National Seashore, located on a barrier island, offers ocean, beach, dune, hammock, lagoon, salt marsh and pine flatland habitats.
-It's a beautiful, quiet place to spend your time.
+It's one of the most beautiful, quiet beaches in Cocoa Beach to spend your time.
 The beachfront here is a secluded 24-mile stretch where sea and space meet.
 This is an undeveloped beach, without vendors or stores, so be sure to bring any supplies you may need for the day.
 There is a parking area with boardwalk access over the dunes.